Publication types:

 A consultation paper on miscellaneous amendments to sentencing guidelines.

-The Sentencing Council is seeking views on a series of proposed changes to existing guidelines in the fourth annual miscellaneous amendments consultation.
+The Sentencing Council sought views on a series of proposed changes to existing guidelines in the fourth annual miscellaneous amendments consultation.

 The proposed changes, which apply to both the magistrates’ courts and Crown Court, are designed to bring greater clarity and consistency and reflect developments in legislation and case law.
 The Council considers the changes to be significant enough to warrant consultation but not so significant that they require new guidelines to be drafted.

-We would like to hear from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
-We would also like to hear from individuals and organisations representing anyone who could be affected by the proposals, including:
+We sought views from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
+We would also sought views from individuals and organisations representing anyone who could be affected by the proposals, including:

 • victims and their families;